-When a person becomes a lawyer for a prestigious law firm, sits on several boards – including that of her alma mater – and successfully lobbies for a statewide smoking ban, we would most likely call that person successful.
-When does this all before 30, we would call that person remarkable.
+When a person becomes a lawyer for a prestigious law firm, sits on several boards, is appointed president of her alma mater's alumni association – and successfully lobbies for a statewide smoking ban, we would most likely call that person successful.
+When does this all by age 35, we would call that person remarkable.

 Amy Kellogg ’99 exudes energy.
 She talks quickly – as in “I’ve got so much to say in such a short period of time” –and she is also a person whom many are watching.

 In addition to working for one of the top ten lobbying firm in New York state, Kellogg also serves as the president of the Tech Valley Business and Professional Women, the New York State Bar Association’s Committee on Women and Law and the Albany County Democratic Committee.